google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Fourth Challenge of 2010 - Instructions

-1. In the colours of your choice, and
+1. Choose the colours of your choice, and

-2. With the sentiment you want it to say, and
+2. Choose the sentiment you want it to say, and

-3. So you can use your finished bear on a card, handmade box or in a scrapbook layout, and
+3. Make it so that you can use your finished teddy bear on a card, handmade box or in a scrapbook layout, and

-4. So that you can post it up to PaperCraftCentral using the form below
+4. Make it so that you can post it up to PaperCraftCentral using the form below

 That's all!

 Oh yes.
-You can find the punch art bear instructions here too.
+You can find the punch art teddy bear instructions here too.

 Here's that other example of a bear made using different colours and sentiments.
 I think it looks totally different to the pink girly bear I first showed you: